Leaky Event-Based Microservices’ Integration

 Event-driven integration is useful, but it is not a universal answer.

-Used well, it can help decouple services and enable autonomous reactions to business facts.
-Used indiscriminately, it can obscure intent, create passive-aggressive commands, bloat integration messages, and turn shared services into leaky central dependencies.
+Used well, it allows services to react autonomously to business facts.
+Used indiscriminately, it can obscure intent, bloat messages, and turn shared services into leaky central dependencies.